By David P. Diaz, Ed.D.

 Libertarian free will is a common-sense attribute of our lives and must be acknowledged if we intend to hold humans morally responsible for their actions.
 God’s foreknowledge does not preempt human free will; it simply means that God knows what future choices a person will make.
 And if a person were to choose a different action in the future, then God would hold different beliefs about these future events.

-The preservation of free choices, even though some may be moral evils, may mean that God considers free will a valuable and necessary characteristic for genuine happiness and fulfillment in human creatures.
+The preservation of free choices, even though some may be moral evils, may mean that God considers free will a valuable and necessary characteristic for the genuine happiness and fulfillment of human creatures.

 About the Author:

-David P. Diaz, Ed.D. is an independent researcher, retired college professor, and publisher of the Things I Believe Project.
-His writings have spanned the gamut from peer-reviewed technical articles to his memoir, which won the 2006 American Book Award.
-Dr. Diaz holds a Bachelor’s and Master of Science degrees from California Polytechnic State University, a Master of Arts in Philosophical Apologetics from Houston Christian University, and a Doctor of Education specializing in Computing and Information Technology from Nova Southeastern University.
+David P. Diaz is an independent researcher and retired college professor.
+His writings have ranged from peer-reviewed technical articles to his memoir, which won the 2006 American Book Award.
+Dr. Diaz holds Bachelor’s and Master’s degrees from California Polytechnic State University, a Master’s in Philosophical Apologetics from Houston Christian University, and a Doctor of Education specializing in Computing and Information Technology from Nova Southeastern University.

 Footnotes

-5. Although an alternative view to determinism and libertarianism—“compatibilism”— will not be discussed in this paper, the topic has been briefly discussed in my article: “Socratic Dialogue: Does Man Have Free Will.”
+- Although there is an alternative view to determinism and libertarian freedom (i.e., “compatibilism”), it will not be discussed in this paper.
+Compatibilism has been briefly discussed in my article: “Socratic Dialogue: Does Man Have Free Will.”